Hanut Singh (soldier): Early life

-Hanut Singh was born in Jasol in a Mahecha Rathore Rajput family in Pachpadra, Barmer District, to Lt Col Arjun Singh, who had served in the Jodhpur Lancers, and later commanded the Kachhawa Horse.
-He attended the Colonel Brown Cambridge School in Dehradun and joined the 1st course of the (jsw) Joint Services Wing.where he was in the Baker squadron.
+Hanut Singh was born in Jasol in a Mahecha Rathore Rajput family in Balotra district to Lt Col Arjun Singh, who had served in the Jodhpur Lancers, and later commanded the Kachhawa Horse.
+He attended the Colonel Brown Cambridge School in Dehradun and joined the 1st course of the (jsw) Joint Services Wing. where he was in the Baker squadron.
+Singh had three sisters younger than him.
+His eldest sister's son, Colonel Shambhoo Singh Deora, SM, also followed in his footsteps and joined the army and was part of 10 Para Special Forces, and his son Major Ajmal Singh is now serving with 15 Rajputana Rifles.
+Jaswant Singh the former Minister was Singh's first cousin.

 Military career

 Upon graduating from the Indian Military Academy in December 1952, he chose to join the Armoured Corps, and was commissioned into The Poona Horse.

 He did not participate in the Indo-Pakistani War of 1965 as he was posted as the brigade major of the 66th Brigade.

 Hanut is widely known for his command of The Poona Horse in the Indo-Pakistani War of 1971, during the Battle of Basantar.
 For his conduct during the battle, he was awarded the Maha Vir Chakra.

 Maha Vir Chakra

 The citation for the Maha Vir Chakra reads as follows:

 Second Lieutenant Arun Khetarpal, also from Hanut's regiment, was posthumously awarded the Param Vir Chakra for the same battle.

 Hanut was promoted to major general on 8 April 1983, and to lieutenant general on 30 December 1985.
 He subsequently commanded II Corps during Operation Brasstacks, when India almost went to war with Pakistan.

 He is the only indian soldier whose bravery and valour was appreciated by Pakistan by giving him the title Fakhr-e-Hind after 1971 war.